Raise Your Hand Texas is deeply committed to supporting school leaders across Texas through our Raise Your Hand Texas Leadership Program.

 - Selects the Best: Seated principals apply through a competitive process with Raise Your Hand Texas to attend a weeklong professional development summer course taught by internationally renowned and published faculty at the top-ranking graduate school of education in the country, the Harvard Graduate School of Education, in Cambridge, MA.
 While at Cambridge, Raise Your Hand Texas supports principals in networking, setting goals and developing action plans for when they return to their campuses.

 - Continues the Learning: All principal alumni are eligible to attend our annual Reunion Conference.
 Here, Harvard professors return to expand on the learning and deepen the impact of the experience at Cambridge.
 In addition, local education experts come to collaborate with leaders in education across the state.
 Raise Your Hand Texas covers most fees and encourages as many alumni to attend as possible.

 - Connects for Collaboration: Principal alumni join the Raise Your Hand Texas Regional Leadership Collaborative.
 This collaborative connects alumni in regional groups to visit each other’s campuses, conduct Instructional Rounds, share best practices, and problem-solve on current issues in education.
 Through these groups, principals are empowered to work together to create change at their campuses and at the district level.

 - Provides Support: Raise Your Hand Texas Program Managers attend Harvard with the schools leaders.
 Upon returning, Raise Your Hand Texas staff conducts campus visits throughout the year to share resources and give feedback on implementation of ideas and action plans from the institutes.
 Raise Your Hand Texas staff also sends out monthly newsletters and manages an online website for principals to share materials and resources.

-Applications for 2014 are closed.
+2015 applications are now closed.
 Read the FAQ below for more information.

 If selected for the Raise Your Hand Texas Leadership Program, we ask that participants: